 I believe that my daughter’s first teacher, the one who made excuses for the boys’ behaviour, felt unable to deal with the toxic situation and so tried to pretend it wasn’t so bad.
 Maybe she wasn’t able to accept that the events that occurred did so under her watch, and so had to downplay them.
 In any case, she did a huge disservice to my daughter and to the other children in her care who witnessed it all and had to cope with it too, even if they were not the ones being targeted.

-She has a lovely large group of friends and is at a regular high school.
-She is doing alright but she has definitely been scarred by her earlier school experiences.
+She has a lovely group of friends and is at a regular high school.
+She is doing ok but she definitely has been scarred by her earlier school experiences.